Saturnn5/Saturnn5/README.md

-- 👋 Hi, I’m @Saturnn5
+- Hi, I’m @Saturnn5 (Ethan)
-- 👀 I’m interested in programming
+- I’m interested in programming (shocker!)
+- Great things WILL be here one day, keep your eyes peeled!